Home Page > Picture Archives >> Family: Oleaceae

 (Jasminum congestum, Jasminum gracillimum, Jasminum pubescens, Mogorium multiflorum, Mogorium pubescens, Nyctanthes multiflora, Nyctanthes pubescens)

-Common names: winter jasmine, Indian jasmine, downy jasmine, star jasmine
+Common names: downy jasmine, Indian jasmine, star jasmine, winter jasmine

 Extract from Wikipedia article: Jasminum multiflorum is a species of jasmine, in the family Oleaceae.
 It is known as winter jasmine, Indian jasmine, downy jasmine, and star jasmine.
 It is called "Sanna jaaji malli" (సన్న జాజి మల్లి) in Telugu.
 It flowers in Indian winter.
 It is also called Magha Mallika (Sanskrit) since it flowers in Magha winter month in the Indian Hindu Calendar.
 It flowers so much that sometimes the flowers cover most of the leaves leaving everything white.